 Music - String Pedagogy

-The Master of Music in String Pedagogy trains students to become highly qualified and knowledgeable string teachers.
-Graduates will be ready to pursue a career in teaching strings in a variety of settings or to continue study at the doctoral level.
+The Master of Music in String Pedagogy prepares students to become highly qualified and knowledgeable string teachers who will be prepared to pursue a career in teaching strings in a variety of settings or pursue a doctoral degree.

 University Admission Requirements